tock/tock/doc/reference/trd-appid.md

 can derive Application Identifiers from Application Credentials, other process state, or local data.

-**Credentials Checking Policy**: the algorithm that the Credentials Checker uses to decide how Tock responds to particular Application Credentials.
-The boot sequence typically passes the Credentials Checking Policy to the kernel at startup, which the Credentials Checker then uses when the kernel loads processes.
+**Credentials Checking Policy**: the algorithm that the Process Checker uses to decide how Tock responds to particular Application Credentials.
+The boot sequence typically passes the Credentials Checking Policy to the kernel at startup, which the Process Checker then uses when the kernel loads processes.

 **Global Application Identifier**: an application identifier which,